Ninja Infestation

 The divers swim underwater to forage for food, traveling to deeper waters than the dabblers.
 Their legs are positioned further back on their bodies, making them excellent swimmers but more awkward on land.

 Ring-necked Ducks are a common sight in the San Diego waterways in the winter.
 I often confuse these diving ducks with the Lesser Scaup.
 You have to look closely to see the ring around its neck, but the white ring around its bill seems to be its defining characteristic.
 Ring-bill seems a more fitting name than ring-neck.
 Those yellow eyes against black feathers give it an intense look.
-To misquote, “If ducks could kill, they probably will in ponds without frontiers…”
+To misquote a popular song, “If ducks could kill, they probably will in ponds without frontiers…”

 As of this writing, the iNaturalist database has 51,257 worldwide observations of the Ring-necked Duck.
 Its conservation status is of least concern.

-I spotted this one in Lake Poway.
-Lesser Scaup has a similar dark head, yellow eyes, and blueish bill, but no ring around the bill like the Ring-necked duck.
+I spotted this Lesser Scaup in Lake Poway.
+They dive for mollusks and aquatic insects by poking through the mud at the bottom of ponds.
+It has a similar dark head, yellow eyes, and blueish bill, but no ring around the bill like the Ring-necked duck.
 It’s been a long time since I recorded a Greater Scaup, so I have little basis for comparison between the Lesser and the Greater, but I did post this once:

 Lesser, humble, in demeanor,